varsha-halmath/ai_snake_game/README.md

-# ai_snake_game
+# AI Snake Game
-AI Snake Game:- Classic Snake enhanced with AI solvers for automatic gameplay and smart movement.
+A Python-based Snake game featuring AI solvers like Greedy and Hamiltonian for automated gameplay.